how to write an affidavit how to write an affidavit

 1. Experience: A service’s track record serving other affiants serves as a reliable gauge of their abilities and reliability.

-2. Specialization: Professional services which specialize in the relevant legal area can write more accurate and contextually relevant affidavits.
+2. Specialization: Professional services that specialize in the relevant legal area can write more accurate and contextually relevant affidavits.

 3. Reputation: Reviews and testimonials from previous clients can signal the standard of service a firm typically provides.